 And there's panic down there telling only essential employees to come to work, leaving it up to the employees to decide whether or not they're essential or not.

-The telephone number if you'd like to join us is 800-282-2882, and the email address rush at EIBNet.com.
+The telephone number, if you'd like to join us, is 800-282-2882.

 I've been looking at these pictures from Houston all morning on television.

-I'm where's FEMA?
+I went, where's FEMA?

-Uh, where is President Bush?
+Where is President Bush?

-Those people just can't get a break, no matter where they go, floods seem to follow them.
+Those people just can't get a break no matter where they go.

-But we'll see.
+But we'll just see.

 There was another disaster recently.

-Uh E.J.
-Dion Jr. today has uh actually was from Friday in his Washington Post column, uh a actually an interesting piece about evangelicals and uh and how they are changing.
+If you would like to be on the program, E.J.
+Deion Jr. today has actually was from Friday in his Washington Post column actually an interesting piece about evangelicals and how they are changing and how they're just growing tired of fighting the liberals.

-Uh just tired and and they're worn out.
+Just tired and they're worn out.

 We'll get into that as the program unfolds.

-This is this is classic.
+This is classic.

 As you know, there was a threatened subway attack.

-Al Qaeda was going to put some poisonous gas in the New York subways.
+Al-Qaeda was going to put some poisonous gas in the New York subways.

-Yesterday on CNN's late edition uh with Wolf Blitzer, uh he interviewed uh Pat Roberts, who is the chairman of the Senate uh intelligence committee, and Wolf said there's a report that there were a cyanide gas attacks planned for the New York subway system that were inexplicably called off.
+And Wolf said there's a report that there were cyanide gas attacks planned for the New York subway system that were inexplicably called off.

 What can you tell our viewers about that?

-Uh we are able to detect and deter and stop such attacks, and uh, we were very fortunate that that did not happen.
+And we were very fortunate that that did not happen.

-Wait a minute, let me see if I heard that right.
+Let me see if I heard that right.

-Is that is that what he said?
+Is that what he said?

-And that following that same program, Wolf Blitzer says to Senator Feinstein, or Feinstein, I'm sorry, I know you're restricted on what you can say about these kinds of sensitive intelligence-related matters.
+And following that same program, Wolf Blitzer says to Senator Feinstein, or Feinstein, I'm sorry, I know you're restricted on what you can say about these kinds of sensitive intelligence-related matters.

 Two former intelligence officials have told CNN that there was such a plot in the works of the New York subways.